vmware-archive/repository-editor-for-tuf/README.md

 It is also at early stages of development and should be considered experimental and unstable:
- * User interface is not complete and is likely to change
  * Functionality is still missing (in particular many `add-*` sub-commands for edit exist but matching `remove-*` functionality is missing)
+ * There's no "repo init" command yet to handle creating a basic repository
- * Private key management and target file handling need design
+ * Private key management and target file handling need work

 ## How it works